benmvp/slides/2020/reactglobal/perfect-lib.md

 - Write your library in TypeScript of course!
 - There's definitely a learning curve to TypeScript, no doubt
 - But in the interest of serving your users (the developers)
-  * Writing in TypeScript is the best way to provide type definition files
+  * Writing in TypeScript is the best way to provide those type definition files
-  * Because they will be auto-generated
+  * Because they can be auto-generated
   * (more on how they make it into your package later)
 - It's also difficult to write types for un-typed JS code
   * When code is untyped, we can make shortcut assumptions